Unleash/unleash/website/docs/using-unleash/deploy/configuring-unleash.md

 #### Recommended

-Postgresql performance improves the more resources you throw at it, and if you have many connections active, you want more RAM, so a good recommendation is
+PostgreSQL performance improves the more resources you throw at it, and if you have many connections active, you want more RAM, so a good recommendation is:

 - 4CPUs and 16GB of memory, and at least 20Gi of SSD storage